equinor/res2df/docs/contribution.rst

 * Consider writing an issue on https://github.com/equinor/ecl2df/issues describing what is not working or what is not present.
-* Make a new git branch for you contribution, from an updated master branch.
+* Make a new git branch for your contribution, from an updated master branch.
 * Write a test for the feature or a test proving the bug.
 Verify that ``pytest`` now fails.
 Either append to an existing test-file in ``tests/`` or make a new file.